War in Iran has increased the average Australian price of unleaded petrol 32% from February to March.

 Why are petrol prices rising?

 This supply shock, and the rising insurance costs associated with the war, have caused the price of Brent crude oil to soar to over.
-Oil, which had hovered around $60 a barrel before the war, has jumped to around $90 a barrel and was close to $100 at some points.
+Oil, which had hovered around $60 a barrel before the war, has jumped to over $100 a barrel, and is still hovering around that mark.

 Households are already reporting higher stress.
 Almost twice as many Aussies in March rated petrol in their top 3 most stressful expenses.